 What Is Pelvic Pain?

 Pelvic pain (pain below the belly button in the anterior lower abdomen including the sex organs) may develop from many diseases and conditions.
 For example, pelvic pain may come from normal menstruation, appendicitis, bladder problems; and may be associated with both benign and emergency medical conditions.
 For most people, pelvic pain should be investigated by a medical professional.
+A doctor will take the patient's medical history, perform an exam, and may order tests to diagnose the cause of pelvic pain.
 The following slides will present some of the causes of pelvic pain.

 Irritable Bowel Syndrome (IBS)

-Symptoms of painful cramps in the pelvic and abdominal area, bloating, constipation or diarrhea that may occur off and on over time is often caused by irritable bowel syndrome (IBS).
+Symptoms of painful cramps in the pelvic and abdominal area, bloating, constipation, diarrhea, and other symptoms that may occur off and on over time are often caused by irritable bowel syndrome (IBS).
 IBS is a chronic functional disease with recurrent symptoms.
+It affects approximately 7 to 21 percent of people.
 Changes in diet, stress management, and medications are used to treat the symptoms of IBS.
+More frequent or less frequent bowel movements are both associated with IBS.
+See a gastroenterologist if you believe you are suffering from IBS.
+If colon blockage happens (unable to pass gas, severe bloating, abdominal and/or pelvic pain, no appetite), a surgical medical emergency occurs.

 Painful Ovulation (Mittelschmerz)